Talent-Catalog/talentcatalog/docs/v220/job_chats.md

   style: compressed
 ---

+With tha advent of direct employer access it means that not all users of the Talent Catalog will be on Slack.
+This has been one of the drivers behind the need for Job Chats to be placed directly within Talent Catalog, allowing all users to communicate with each other.
+We've also acknowledged that there are often multiple modes of communication, such as Slack, email, WhatsApp, Trengo; and that sometimes there can be non-standard ways in which, for instance, Slack communication channels are created.
+All of this can lead to a confusing communication landscape and communication fatigue for users.

+The intention behind Job Chats is to provide a unified, automated, centrally accessible and secure way for Talent Catalog users (employers, destinations, source partner, and candidates) to communicate with each other regarding job opportunities and candidate relocation.
+The video demos and sections below introduce Job Chats from the perspective of the different kinds of Talent Catalog users.

+You can of course continue to use Slack and other modes of communication, as you currently use, but we hope in time you will see the value of using Job Chats directly in the Talent Catalog.

 # Employers and Destination Partners

 Destination partners, including employers such as Iress, can communicate about jobs and candidate